ElBigfoot/aprenda-Go-con-pruebas-TDD-/README.md

 # aprenda-Go-con-pruebas-TDD-
-traduccion de el libro "Lear to test with Go"
+traduccion de el libro "Learn to test with Go"